vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 control over in what order and under what circumstances specific configuration is loaded.

-For the uninitiated, let's start by looking at the structure of the runtime files that come with Vim itself.
-You can find the location of this directory in the `$VIMRUNTIME` variable:
+Let's start by looking at the structure of the runtime files that come with Vim itself.
+You can find the location of this directory in the `$VIMRUNTIME`
+variable:

     :echo $VIMRUNTIME